 (Nutritional Content for 1 medium orange: 62 calories, >1g fat, 0mg cholesterol, 0mg sodium 15g carbs, 3g fiber, 12g sugar, 1.2g protein)

 Bread has been depicted as the ultimate high-carb fat promoter.
-But if you choose the right type of bread, it's can actually be a high-fiber fat burner.
+But if you choose the right type of bread it can be a high-fiber fat burner.
 Look for whole-grain breads that are high in fiber with two or more grams per slice.
 The fiber helps reduce the amount of fat you absorb in a meal.
 If you're trying to cut down on sodium, there are salt-free options too.
-Go ahead and put bread on your shopping list, just make sure it's the whole-grain variety.
+Go ahead and put bread on your shopping list; just make sure it's the whole-grain variety.

 (Nutritional Content for 1 cup of whole wheat pasta: 174 calories, 1g fat, 0mg cholesterol, 4mg sodium 37g carbs, 4g fiber, 1g sugar, 7.5g protein)

 Now that you know, you can make changes to your grocery list today and eat healthier tomorrow.

 CAUTION: Check with your doctor before